 Type 2 submissions will be judged based on scientific quality and relevance for the MISDOOM symposium.

 Submission.
-The submission deadline is February 1, 2020.
+The submission deadline is February 14, 2020 (extended and final).
 Submissions should be made in PDF through Easychair using the following link: